 The Authority notes that the number of real estate transactions and associated document recording levels have improved as compared to the previous year and makes particular note of a market which continues with high demand for housing.
 This overall improved environment, coupled with the economic environment to include tax cuts, presents an opportunity for increased recording activity level and its associated revenue stream.
-Due to these uncertainties, the Authority is conservatively projecting that for the fiscal year 2019-20 budget, recording activity will increase approximately 10% as compared to the previous FY.
-The projected addition of client counties during this fiscal year, will not impact revenues until the next fiscal year.
-Operating expenses are projected to increase in fiscal year 2019-20 due to the addition of a third employee.
+Due to these uncertainties, the Authority is conservatively projecting that for the fiscal year 2020-21 budget, recording activity will increase approximately 10% as compared to the previous FY.
+The addition of client counties during the calendar year 2020 will result in increased revenues from client counties and agent recordings in those counties.